b-weeks/b-weeks/README.md

 ### Hi there, I'm Becky 👋
 - I'm currently working on a full-stack application using React, Django, Python, and JavaScript 🔭
-- I worked on the thrifting and environmentally conscious mobile web application [tokyothrift.org](http://tokyothrift.org/) 🌱
+- I worked on the thrifting and environmentally conscious mobile web application Tokyo Thrift 🌱
 - You can also find me on [LinkedIn](https://www.linkedin.com/in/rebeccaw-/) 📫